Secretary of State for Labour

-The Secretary of State for Employment and Social Economy is a senior minister of the Ministry of Labour and Social Economy responsible for carrying out the government policy on collective and individual labour relations, working conditions, unemployment benefits, promotion of employment, job training, social economy, and promotion of self-employment.
-It is also responsible for managing the European Union funds of the European Social Fund.
+The secretary of state for labour, formerly known as secretary of state for employment or secretary-general for employment, is a senior minister of the Spanish Ministry of Labour responsible implementing the government policy on labour and its relations, working conditions, unemployment benefits and promotion of employment and self-employment.
+It is also responsible for managing the European Union funds of the European Social Fund Plus.